oss-wec/telemetR/README.md

 ### Migration Tab

+This tab can be used to calculate Net Squared Displacement (NSD), and basic utilization distributions (TODO) overlayed on a map.
+Visual inspection of selected GPS data and basic analyses are available.
+Further development is in progress.

-This tab will plot the Net Squared Displacement (NSD) for analysis and visual inspection of migration.
-Refer to [Bunnefeld et al. 2010](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2656.2010.01776.x/full) for more information.
+Refer to [Bunnefeld et al. 2010](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2656.2010.01776.x/full) for more information on NSD calculations and utility.

 ## Demo